actualbudget/actual/docs/config/https.md

 ### Configuring with environment variables:
 If you can’t easily create new files, you can also configure HTTPS using environment variables.
 Set the `ACTUAL_HTTPS_KEY` and `ACTUAL_HTTPS_CERT` environment variables to the contents of the `.key` and `.crt` files, respectively.
 If you’re unable to include newlines in the environment variable values, you can replace any newlines with `\n` and Actual will automatically convert them back to newlines.

+### Configuring the Desktop App:
+To configure the desktop app, follow these steps on the _Where's the server?_ screen.

+1. Enter your server URL and click OK.
+2. If you see an error message asking you to select your certificate, choose the appropriate certificate and try again.

+**Note:** If you have generated your certificate using [mkcert](https://github.com/FiloSottile/mkcert), specify the root CA certificate - not the certificate your server is pointing to.
+To do this:
+1. Run the command ```mkcert -CAROOT``` to find the directory of the root certificate.
+2. Navigate to that directory to locate the ```rootCA.pem``` certificate
+3. Specify the ```rootCA.pem``` certificate in the desktop app.

 ## 3. Test HTTPS!
 Once you have acquired a certificate and configured Actual to use it, attempt to access your instance ensuring you are using `https`.
 It is recommended to also either re-enter the URL to your server or making a new tab/window instead of refreshing the page where you saw the error.